evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

  [_id: monster, count: 2, matches: [75, 155]]]
 ```

 This output contains not only the size of the bucket but also the values in the bucket.
-Notice the enormous screen sizes are found in the synthetic bucket named `monster` reflection the outrageously large screen sizes.
+Notice the enormous screen sizes are found in the synthetic bucket named `monster` reflecting the outrageously large screen sizes.

 ### BucketAuto